Baby Kicking During Pregnancy

-Your pregnancy may seem surreal till the time you begin to feel your baby’s movements.
-Till then, the main symptoms that help you realise that you are pregnant are related to discomforts, such as nausea and morning sickness.
+Your pregnancy may not seem surreal until the time you begin to feel your baby’s movements.
+Till then, the main symptoms that help you realise you are pregnant are some discomforts, such as nausea and morning sickness.
 However, once your baby is big enough to make movements that you can feel, your pregnancy starts feeling more real than ever!
 This is a very exciting phase for every mother-to-be.

-Just as it is with every aspect of pregnancy, there are many exciting facts about your baby’s kicks in the womb too.
+Just as it is with every aspect of pregnancy, there are many exciting facts about a baby kicking in the womb, too.
 When your baby is really small, he has enough room in your womb to move around.
 He can be rather restless and active in this phase without you having any inkling of it.
 However, as he grows bigger, the constraints of space will limit his freedom of movement.
 Nonetheless, don’t expect your baby to stay still despite this.
-Prepare yourself for plenty of activity at this time too.
+Prepare yourself to sense your little one’s movements at this time, too.

 Exciting Facts About Feeling the Baby Kicks

-Once your pregnancy is confirmed and you are past the initial discomfort, one of the questions in your mind is in which month of pregnancy baby starts kicking?
+Once your pregnancy is confirmed and you are past the initial discomfort, you are bound to wonder when the baby would start kicking.
 You may even be perplexed when others around you seem to relentlessly ask you the same question.
 So, in what month do you feel your baby kick, or rather, by when should you feel your baby kick?
 One fact to remember is that every pregnancy is different.
 There is no hard and fast rule as to when you will feel your baby move.
 Some women feel it early on in their pregnancy, while it is much later for others.
-This can also vary in each of your pregnancies, if you have had children before.
+This can also vary in each of your pregnancies if you have had children before.

 Normally, baby kicks can be felt between 16 and 25 weeks of pregnancy.
-If you are a first-time mom, expect to feel the movements closer to the twenty-fifth week mark.
+If you are a first-time mom, expect to feel the movements closer to the twenty-fifth-week mark.
 If you are concerned that there is no evident movement even after you cross this mark, you should consult your medical practitioner.
-There are also several instances when your baby has been kicking all along, but you haven’t been able to associate the feeling you experience with the baby’s kicking.
+There are possibilities that the baby had been kicking all along, but you haven’t been able to associate the experience with the baby’s kicking.
 This is because the baby’s kicking may not really feel like a real kick in the initial stages.
 It is a soft and barely discernible movement that gathers strength as time progresses and then becomes evident.

 One of the questions that many pregnant women ask doctors is why do babies kick in the womb at night?
-In fact, many mothers lose sleep due to the continuous activity of the babies at night.
+In fact, many expectant mothers lose sleep due to the continuous activity of their babies inside their wombs at night.
 The reason for this is that your baby tends to be alert and active when you are resting and there isn’t much chaos around.
-It is also because you may not notice the baby’s movements during the day, when you yourself are rather active.
+It is also because you may not notice the baby’s movements during the day when you yourself are rather active.
 However, the movements tend to be more pronounced during the night when your body is resting.

-As your pregnancy nears full-term, you may also wonder – was the baby kicking too much during pregnancy?
+As your pregnancy nears full-term, you may also wonder if the baby was kicking too much during pregnancy.
 Although you may be concerned that your unborn child is hyperactive and if it is a sign to worry, it is rarely the case.
 It just means that your baby is fine and active, and if anything, it is a good sign.

-Baby movements are also related to the things you consume.
+Baby movements are also related to the foods you consume.
 You may observe that your baby becomes excited and shows active movement following a meal.
 This is because of the sudden surge of energy from the food you consume.
 Stimulants like caffeine can also cause bursts of activity for your baby.
-If you think your baby is being too active for your own benefit, consider cutting down on sugary stuff and caffeinated drinks, and you should be able to see a positive difference.
-If baby makes sleep time disturbing for you, try to stand up and walk around for a short while.
+If you think your baby is being too active, for your own benefit, consider cutting down on sugary stuff and caffeinated drinks, and you should be able to see a positive difference.
+If your baby disrupts your sleep schedule, try to stand up and walk around for a short while.
 This may coax him to relax and settle down, and allow you to sleep better.

-Many second-time mothers wonder – when does baby start kicking in second pregnancy?
-The fact is that these mothers usually find it easier than first-timers to identify baby movements.
+Many second-time mothers wonder about the timeline of baby kicking in their second pregnancy.
+The fact is that second-time mothers usually find it easier than first-timers to identify baby movements.
 Since your body adjusts to this consecutive pregnancy better, it is also likely that you feel your baby movements earlier than in your first pregnancy.
 However, this will also depend on the activity levels of your baby.

 What begins as fluttering movements in your stomach will soon quicken and become obvious signs that your baby is in action.
 As your pregnancy progresses into the third trimester, the baby’s movements may even be visible from the outside.
 It won’t be that long before someone who places their hand on your stomach can feel the kicks of your baby.